denizturhanlar/Recommendation_Systems/README.md

 # Tasks
 - User-Based
-Task 1: Data Preparation
+ -Task 1: Data Preparation
-Task 2: Determining the Movies Watched by the User to Suggest Task 3: Accessing Data and Ids of Other Users Watching the Same Movies Task 4: Identifying Users Who Are Most Similar to the User to Suggest Task 5: Calculating the Weighted Average Recommendation Score and Keeping the Top 5 Movies
+ -Task 2: Determining the Movies Watched by the User to Suggest Task 3: Accessing Data and Ids of Other Users Watching the Same Movies Task 4: Identifying Users Who Are Most Similar to the User to Suggest Task 5: Calculating the Weighted Average Recommendation Score and Keeping the Top 5 Movies